-Have you ever bought a comforter and noticed it had a small strip of fabric sewn to the corners?
+Have you ever bought a comforter and noticed it had a small strip of fabric sewn to the corner?
 If you have no idea what these are for, no worries!
 We're here to help.

 These strips are duvet ‘loops’.
 The loops are sewn on the corners to help properly secure your comforter in its duvet cover.
 If you have a comforter with loops attached, look for a duvet cover with ties.
 Then you can attach your comforter to the cover.
 This will ensure that there will be no shifting and you won't have to fuss over your covers every night.